With a shortbread crust, truffle like brownie filling and ganache topping, these Truffle Brownies are one of the BEST brownies you’ll ever taste!

 What Exactly are Truffles?

-What do you think of when you hear truffles?
+What do you think of when you hear the word truffles?
 Nowadays, most people don’t think of the black fungus, considered a delicacy, which is found in France.
-Instead, the rich chocolate coated truffles which vaguely resemble the pricy black mushrooms.
+Instead, minds tend to gravitate towards the rich chocolate coated truffles which vaguely resemble the pricey black truffle mushrooms.

-These truffle brownies are similar to the famous chocolate bonbons with their extremely rich filling and luscious ganache topping.
+These truffle brownies are similar in texture and flavor to the famous chocolate bonbons.
+With their extremely rich filling and luscious ganache topping, you’ll swoon with every bite.
 Plus, there’s no need to roll balls of ganache and dip them in chocolate, a messy task!

 More Truffle Desserts You’ll Love

 If you need a break from chocolate, these Fresh Lemon Truffles look amazing!
 Peppermint Oreo Truffles are perfect for the holidays, but I wouldn’t wait until then to try these, and a Carribean Truffle Pie would hit the spot at a summer gathering.

 If you’re new to baking, here are few pointers when it comes to making these layered truffle brownies.

 - Start with room temperature ingredients, especially when you need to cream the butter.
 Eggs incorporate better when they’re not ice cold as well.

 - I like to use the microwave to melt chocolate.
 I do this in 30 second increments, stopping and stirring before adding more time.